FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 ### Creating Essential Backups Before Migration

-Creating a Cloud Instance is essential for the migration process, regardless of whether your Node-RED instance will run on the device or as a remote setup.
-Self-managed or locally running Node-RED does not support direct snapshots for devices.
-Therefore, you must first create a snapshot for the Cloud Instance before deploying it to the device.
+Creating a cloud instance is essential for the migration process, regardless of whether your Node-RED instance will run on the device or on the cloud.
+As discussed earlier, the `@flowfuse/nr-tools-plugin` does not support creating direct snapshots for devices on the platform.
+Therefore, you must first create a snapshot for the cloud instance before deploying it to the device.

 Follow these steps to create a cloud instance:

-1. Install the `@flowfuse/nr-tools-plugin` into your Node-RED instance from the Palette Manager, which will help create the snapshots from the Node-RED instance.
+1. Install the `@flowfuse/nr-tools-plugin` into your Node-RED instance via the Palette Manager.
-2. Once installed, open the FlowFuse tools tab in the sidebar.
+2. Once installed, open the "FlowFuse tools" tab in the sidebar.
-3. Connect to your FlowFuse Cloud account by clicking the "Connect to FlowFuse" button ( If you're migrating to a self-hosted FlowFuse, make sure you configure the plugin with the correct URL.
-For more detailed steps, refer to the [FlowFuse Node-RED Tools plugin Documentation](/docs/migration/node-red-tools/#connecting-to-flowfuse) )
+3. Connect to your FlowFuse Cloud account by clicking the "Connect to FlowFuse" button.
+   *(If you're migrating to a self-hosted FlowFuse instance, ensure you configure the plugin with the correct URL.
+For detailed steps, refer to the [FlowFuse Node-RED Tools plugin Documentation](/docs/migration/node-red-tools/#connecting-to-flowfuse)).*
-4. A browser popup will appear asking you to log in to your FlowFuse account.
-Grant permission by clicking "Allow."
+4. A browser popup will appear, prompting you to log in to your FlowFuse account.
+Click "Allow" to grant permission.
-5. After authorization, you’ll see options to select the team and associated instances in the FlowFuse tools tab.
+5. After successful authorization, you'll be able to select your team and the associated instance from the "FlowFuse tools" tab.
-6. Select the Team and Node-RED instance you want to migrate to or going to use to take snapshots for your device.
+6. Choose the team and FlowFuse instance you want to migrate to or the one you will use to take snapshots for your device.
 7. Click the "+ Snapshot" button to create a snapshot.
-A popup will appear asking for a name, and description.
-Enter the details and click "Create."
+A popup will appear asking for a name and description.
+Enter the required details and click "Create".
 8. Once the snapshot is created, it will be listed in the sidebar.
-9. To confirm, go to the FlowFuse platform, navigate to the FlowFuse instance, and switch to the "Snapshots" tab.
-The snapshot you created should be listed there.
+9. To verify, navigate to the FlowFuse platform, go to the FlowFuse Cloud instance you created earlier, and switch to the "Snapshots" tab.
+The snapshot you created should be visible there.

 #### Backing Up System-level Environment Variables